ScientaNL/lokalise-tms-github-action/README.md

 This project contains a GitHub Action which can be used in various actions to create a Translation Management flow.

 At Scienta, we use the following flow:
 - On `PR create` a GitHub action checks if the PR (HEAD ref) contains new translations, compared to the TMS (Lokalise).
-The new translations are stored in a DynamoDB storage and a comment is added to the PR.
+The new translations are stored in a Github Actions Artifact and a comment is added to the PR.
 - On `PR merge` the stored translations are added to the TMS and can be translated by translators.
 - On `release` all keys are retrieved from the TMS and translation files are generated